groskwik/Owen/README.md

 ## Installation

+First, check that you have at least 104Kb of free ram on the HP 50G.

 ### Install the ARM toolbox library

 First Install the ARM toolbox library (which is needed to run ARM code)